 Santoku knives and chef knives look so similar both in form and function that a lot of people wonder whether they are the same.
 Both knives are versatile and applicable to a variety of cutting tasks.
 In fact, they are so similar that the Santoku is considered as just the Japanese version of the Western-style chef knife.
 They are even interchangeable.

-Much like a western chef knife, the Santoku is a general purpose knife.
+Much like a western chef knife, the Santoku is a general-purpose knife.
 But while these two cutting tools have gained popularity due to their exceptional performance on the job, there’s a lot that separates them.
-Consequently, the differences between a Santoku knife and a chef knife are as follows:

-- Blade: A Santoku knife is characterized by hollowed-out indentations on the edge of its straight blade.
+Blade: A Santoku knife is characterized by hollowed-out indentations on the edge of its straight blade.
 The feature is meant to help make it easier to release food.
-On its part, the chef knife features a broad, tapered shape and a beautiful sharp edge that makes cutting a breeze.
+On its part, the chef knife features a broad, tapered shape and a beautifully sharp edge that makes cutting a breeze.

 Overall, both the Santoku and Chef knives are great cutting tools to have in your knife block (or drawer).
 You will find the chef’s knife handy for tasks that require a longer blade, while the Santoku knife will enable you to chop foods even without making much effort.

 Which kind of knives do you have?
 How is your experience with the knives?
 Share your thoughts with us in the comment section.

 ADD ONE OF THESE POPULAR ITEM AND GET 25% OFF!